eclypse-org/eclypse/docs/source/overview/advanced/reporting.rst

 Reporters
 ---------

-To store or export metrics, ECLYPSE uses a list of :class:`~eclypse_core.report.reporter.Reporter`, which define how data is persisted.
+To store or export metrics, ECLYPSE uses a list of :class:`~eclypse.report.reporter.Reporter`, which define how data is persisted.
 It must implement a simple interface, and must be passed to the simulation before it starts.

 You can: